 Farnborough Service Training

-Flexjet has also recently opened a service training academy in Farnborough, UK, where it will be training all its cabin servers over the next year.
+Flexjet has also recently opened a service training academy in Farnborough, UK, - called The Red Label Academy - where it will be training all its cabin servers over the next year.
 The training is in-house, with specialists such as sommeliers and private dining experts brought in to share their expertise.
 The company has also partnered with the renowned Dorchester Hotel in London, and all the staff spend a night at the hotel and get to see how it operates behind the scenes.

 Megan Wolf, Chief Experience Officer, Flexjet explained that all new cabin server hires will spend two weeks training and existing cabin staff will be at the academy for 7 days of training.

 In creating the academy, the company has built a mock fuselage, so the cabin crews can practice in a realistic environment with the correct dimensions.

 Staff are given wide ranging training and encouraged to be inventive and take initiatives, say Megan Wolf.
 This can include buying locally sourced fresh items, encouraging them to be creative, and being able to tell the story of where the items were sourced from, so that they can even surprise Flexjet owners with some of the more interesting elements.
 And, as in all great restaurants, the staff are trained in the presentation of items, with training also covering specific skills to cater to children and pets onboard flights.